bzminer/bzminer/README.md

     "nvidia_opencl": false, // have opencl enumerate nvidia devices. allows the "force_opencl" option for nvidia cards. disabled by default

+    "enable_nvidia": true, // whether to mine with nvidia cards or not

-    "amd_only": false, // only mine using amd cards
+    "enable_amd": true, // whether to mine with amd cards or not

+    "enable_intel": true, // whether to mine with intel cards or not

     "disable_opencl ": false, // do not load OpenCL.
 Useful for some rigs that are having AMD driver issues